screenshotmachine/screenshotmachine-php/README.md

 # screenshotmachine-php

-This demo shows how to call online screenshot machine API using PHP.
+Captures website screenshot and converts website to PDF using Screenshot machine - online website screenshot generator and website to PDF converter.

 ## Installation